spe1020/asknostr/CONTEXT.md

 ### Uploading Files on Nostr

 Use the `useUploadFile` hook to upload files.
+This hook uses Blossom servers for file storage and returns NIP-94 compatible tags.

 ```tsx
 import { useUploadFile } from "@/hooks/useUploadFile";